 By 2016, the typical mobile-device owner will surf the Web six times and download 14 times more megabytes as they did in 2011, according to a March 2012 study.

-Such a prediction means the BYOD trend helps raise serious questions:
+All of this means the BYOD trend raises serious questions:

 1. Too much demand on a company’s wireless networks.
 Experts say such use by the additional handhelds threaten to place too much demand on wireless networks.

-2. Privacy is in doubt at many companies.
+2. Privacy and are in doubt at many companies.
 Many businesses have privacy challenges complying with the payment card industry (PCI) and Health Insurance Portability and Accountability Act (HIPAA).
 Enforcing PCI and HIPAA policies are more difficult with devices not owned by the company.